ldo-claytonutz/DI-1234567-CU-PracticeRepository/Practice with Git & GitHub.md

 ## 4. Pull changes from main to your local branch (Do this everytime before starting work)
 1. Switch to the main branch: `git checkout main`
 2. Pull the latest changes: `git pull`
 3. Switch back to your working branch: `git checkout <your-branch-name>`
+4. If you are in a branch and you SHOULD pull the latest changes from main before making a commit: `git pull origin main`
-4. Merge the latest main changes into your working branch: `git merge main`.
+5. Merge the latest main changes into your working branch: `git merge main`.
+6. If you encounter a merge conflict:
+    - Press i to enter insert mode.
+    - Write a merge message.
+    - Press Esc.
-5. If you encounter a merge conflict: o	Press i to enter insert mode. o	Write a merge message. o	Press Esc. o	Type :wq and press Enter to save and exit.
+    - Type :wq and press Enter to save and exit.

 ## 5. Make changes and push to GitHub
 1. Modify files as needed.